 No matter the future’s uncertainty about students and teachers returning to school, it’s important to focus on being positive.
 Specifically, you should create goals for short-term future.

-So with that in mind, here is a list of 9 SMART goal examples for teachers for the 2021 school year and beyond.
+So with that in mind, here is a list of 17 SMART goal examples for teachers for this school year and beyond.

 What are SMART Goals?